MarkusWalterPrivate/Digitales2Go/README.md

 # Digitales2Go

 ### About
-Digitales2Go is a Demo-Application that was designed and developed as a student project at Fraunhofer IAO, University Stuttgart.
+Digitales2Go is a Demo-Application that was designed and developed as a student project at Fraunhofer IAO, University of Stuttgart.
-The Application is for informing users about and allowing them to rate new articels about technologies, companies, trends and projects.
+The Application is for informing users about and allowing them to rate new articles about technologies, companies, trends and projects.
-A group of 7 students worked for a semester in 2022 on this project, where I designed and developed most of the SpingBoot backend.
+A group of 7 students worked for a semester in 2022 on this project, where I designed and developed most of the Sping Boot backend.

 ### Improvements
 The code in this repository is from the end of the student project.
 I kept on working on the project as part of a student Job (Hilfswissenschaftler), where additional features were added.
-The sourcecode of that work cannot be disclosed though.
+The source code of that work cannot be disclosed.

 ## Licence:
-The Project has a custom licence agreement between Fraunhofer and the Authors.
+The Project has a custom license agreement between Fraunhofer and the Authors.
 For further questions, please contact markus-walter-steinbach@web.de

 ### Basic Architecture & Functions
-- The Flutter Frontend gets data from the SpringBoot Backend which utalizes MariaDB for data persitancy
+- The Flutter Frontend gets data from the Spring Boot Backend which utilizes MariaDB for data persistency
-- Security is implemented with SpringSecurity
+- Security is implemented with Spring Security
-  - Bearer Tokens are recieved from the frontend
+  - Bearer Tokens are received from the frontend
   - JWT tokens are used for authentication
   - Authorization with 4 different roles:
     - Admin: can do everything